 Where will you take your samples?

-When you register on the Freshwater Watch site you can name 2 sites that you’d like to sample.
-If you have the time and would like to test more than 2 sites please contact Hilary to discuss this.
-You can look at last year’s result’s https://freshwaterwatch.thewaterhub.org/totally-thames-water-blitz to identify sites that have been tested in the past.
+You can look at Autumn 2018’s results https://freshwaterwatch.thewaterhub.org/totally-thames-water-blitz to identify sites that have been tested in the past.
 We encourage you to find new sites (different types of sites) that you can conveniently test again at the next water-blitz, so preferably ones that don’t normally dry out in summer, you have any necessary permission to access and can so safely.

 You will need to accurately record your sampling location.
-You can either do this by hand, using an Ordinance Survey map (if you need help with this go to https://www.ordnancesurvey.co.uk/resources/map-reading/index.html, use a smartphone to determine your latitude and longitude, or the online map service on the FreshWater Watch website.
+You can either do this by hand, using an Ordinance Survey map (seek help if you need help Map Reading) , use a smartphone to determine your latitude and longitude, or the online map service on the FreshWater Watch website.
 Alternatively use https://www.gridreferencefinder.com/ to get your grid reference and other location information.

 What will you record and how?

 There are excellent guidelines on health & safety, and how to collect water samples and use the test kits on the Freshwater Watch site, which you will be able to view after you’ve registered.
 Collecting the water sample doesn’t involve wading into water of any depth – a variety of collecting methods can be used, ranging from a small bucket on a rope to a plastic bottle taped to a stick.
 A telescopic decorating pole works very well (with a small plastic container on the end), compact but providing the range needed for different sites.
+Please make sure that you wear the gloves provided.
 The P tests take 5 minutes to react, the N test 3 minutes.
 Timing is critical, so make sure you have a watch or phone with you.